nickleefly/level-todo/usage.md

 usage:

-  todo add name value
+  level-todo add name value
   Add a new list.

-  todo get name
+  level-todo get name
   Get a list

-  todo rm/done name
+  level-todo rm/done name
   Mark a list as done and remove it by the given name.

-  todo list
+  level-todo list
   Show all the todo list

-  todo destroy
+  level-todo destroy
   Clear all the list.